-Particulars March 31, 2021 March 31, 2020 Expense recognised during the period towards defined contribution plans 3,220 3,255 c) Defined benefits plans
+All amounts in INR million unless stated otherwise Particulars March 31, 2021 March 31, 2020 Expense recognised during the period towards defined contribution plans 255.37 365.32

+(d) Defined benefits plans

 In accordance with the Payment of Gratuity Act, 1972, the Company provides for a lump sum payment to eligible employees, at retirement or termination of employment based on the last drawn salary and years of employment with the Company.
 The amount of gratuity payable on retirement/ termination is the employee's last drawn basic salary per month computed proportionately for 15 days salary multiplied by the number of completed years of service, subject to completion of five years of service and other conditions.
-Gratuity Plan is unfunded plan.
+The gratuity plan is a partly funded plan and the Company makes contributions to a fund administered and operated by a reputed insurance company.
+The Company does not fully fund the liability and maintains a target level of funding to be maintained over a period of time based on estimations of expected gratuity payments.